 safe use and storage of hazardous substances

-role-specific training for those with health and safety responsibilities in the workplace, for example, HSRs
+role-specific training for those with H&S responsibilities in the workplace, for example, HSRs

 Induction training for new workers should: